 Thomas Antonsen and Catherine Fenselau were named 2017 Distinguished University Professors at the University of Maryland’s annual Faculty and Staff Convocation.
 The title of Distinguished University Professor is the highest academic honor bestowed by the university.

-Antonsen and Fenselau join the list of 171 UMD faculty members who have been named Distinguished University Professors since 1980.
+Antonsen and Fenselau join more than 100 colleagues who have been named Distinguished University Professors since 1980.
 Distinguished University Professors are faculty members who have been recognized nationally and internationally for the importance of their scholarly achievements.
 UMD’s president, along with a committee composed of the Provost and seven faculty members—including several Distinguished University Professors—from diverse disciplines select the honorees each year.

 Thomas M. Antonsen Jr. is a Distinguished University Professor with joint appointments in the Department of Physics, Department of Electrical and Computer Engineering, and the Institute for Research in Electronics and Applied Physics.
 Antonsen joined UMD in 1980 as a research associate in the Laboratory for Plasma and Fusion Energy Studies.
 He became an associate professor in 1984 and a professor in 1989.
 Antonsen also served as acting director of the Institute for Plasma Research at UMD from 1998 to 2000.

 Antonsen has made fundamental contributions in the fields of plasma physics, charged particle beam research and nonlinear dynamics.
 His work has applications in the international efforts toward achieving magnetically confined controlled nuclear fusion and toward developing a new generation of plasma-based particle accelerators.
 Antonsen has also developed a widely adopted set of software codes for designing and simulating devices that produce intense microwaves for plasma heating, radar and communications applications.